Department of Justice is now the Department of Communities and Justice. Find out more >

-If a Final AVO is made when you are not in court you can apply to have it annulled (cancelled) within two years of the date of the order being made.
+If a Final Apprehended Violence Order (AVO) is made against you when you are not in court, you can apply to have it annulled (cancelled) within two years of the date that the order was made.

 Before making your application for annulment, you should get legal advice about:

 You need a copy of the Local Court form:

 You can get a copy from:

 In your application, you must:

 Once you have completed your form you must:

 Once the Court has processed your application, you will get a date to go to court.
 This may be on the same day or on another day.